Architectural Styles in Portland Oregon

 Tudor Revival Houses

-True to their inspiration, Tudor Revival houses have a sort of English village charm, with steeply pitched roofs, arched doorways, exposed beams, towering chimneys, and classic geometric wood designs on their exterior.
+True to their inspiration, this next Portland architectural style has a sort of English village chamr.
+Tudor Revival houses have steeply pitched roofs, arched doorways, exposed beams, towering chimneys, and classic geometric wood designs on their exterior.
 The Tudor style was very popular between 1920 and 1940.

 You can find many of these houses in Northeast Portland.
 Most of the Tudor Revival properties are two stories high with large bedrooms upstairs and generous living areas on the main floor.